OHI-Science/ohimanual/2_plan/ohi-plan.md

 - Social integrity
     - Governance indicators (policies, enforcement, effectiveness)

-### Case Study from Colombia
+## Case Study from Colombia

 When Colombia began the process of developing their independent assessment, the Colombian Ocean Commission (CCO), the lead agency behind OHI+ in the country, early in the planning process realized that despite the country having adequate information and data for the study, it was not easily accessible.

 Rather than proceeding with the study, the CCO decided to collaborate with other government agencies to organize, centralize, and standardize ocean and coastal data.
 By partnering with the National Administrative Department of Statistics, the CCO led a process of developing methodological sheets for each indicator/data layer that will be used for future OHI+ assessments.
 These methodological sheets specify the type of data, the responsible agency for collecting it, the frequency of data collection, as well as the methods to be employed for collecting the information.

 By organizing and standardizing the information in this way, the CCO is not only guaranteeing scientific consistency between present and future assessments, but also allow for easier updates of the findings on a regular basis.
 This is a good example of how the OHI framework can yield positive outcomes even prior to the release of findings, and highlights the importance of the process over the results.

-### Funding
+## Funding

 Independent assessments can be completed at varying costs depending on the local context.
 Most assessments up to date have been funded by the public sector.
 However, in some other cases foundations, research labs and academic institutions, and/or the private sector have provided the funding.

-#### Costs and Financial Planning
+## Costs and Financial Planning

 Funds are needed for:

 - Human resources (**Technical Team**)
 - Workshops, trainings, meetings, stakeholder engagement, and travel
 - Research (data gathering, spatial and statistical analysis, model programming)
 - Outreach and communications (including publications)

-As the budget is developed, consideration should be given to the source of financing for the assessment.
-The budget should provide a detailed estimate of all the costs to complete objectives and activities.
-It might be helpful to separate the budget into the three Phases of the Index process.
-The budget should allow the satisfactorily completion of all the activities to accomplish the objectives.
+**The budget should provide a detailed estimate of all the costs to complete objectives and activities**.
+It might be helpful to separate the budget into the first three Phases of the Index process.
+The budget should allow the satisfactory completion of all the activities to accomplish the objectives.
 Given the scientific nature of the Index, engaging qualified human resources may be the highest cost involved in developing an assessment.

+> Note: it is difficult for us to provide exact figures on the cost of an assessment because the costs vary widely depending on the local context and the scope of the assessment.
+[Past assessments](/projects/) have ranged from ~US$250,000 to US$2 million. <---!
+2 million is a huge number. is that for an OHI+, or OHI global? --->

 It may take up to eighteen months to complete an assessment, therefore, creating a financing plan is recommended to determine how the expenses in the budget will be covered over time.

-It is important to understand tasks and commitments made under contract, including the disbursement time frame, financial reporting schedule, and possible renewal options.
+It is also important to understand tasks and commitments made under contract, including the disbursement time frame, financial reporting schedule, and possible renewal options.
 Also consider future finances for long-term objectives.

+As the budget is developed, consideration should be given to **the source of financing for the assessment**.
 When identifying funding sources, make sure the team understands the tasks needed to secure and maintain any contracts and/or grants awarded.
 As part of identifying roles and responsibilities in the step above, it will be important to choose a person or group who will be responsible for tracking and monitoring the finance plan (the Working Group could be in charge of this step).

 Depending on the local context fundraising can be an important challenge to overcome.
 Foundations, NGOs, research institutions, and/or the private sector could serve as donors.
 It might be beneficial to design the financing plan in a “modular” way, so that key pieces can be pulled out from the plan to respond to specific funding opportunities.

-> Note: it is difficult for us to provide exact figures on the cost of an assessment because the costs vary widely depending on the local context and the scope of the assessment.
-Assessments have ranged from ~US$250,000 to US$2 million.

 The OHI program does not offer funding for assessments.
 However, Conservation International may be able to support assessment activities through field programs.
 The OHI program offers significant in kind contribution to those doing assessments: we facilitate trainings and workshops and provide technical, managerial, and communications support.
-For more information about the OHI program and the team refer to the **About Us** page.
+For more information about the OHI program and the team refer to the [**About Us**](/about/) page.

-## Collaborative Planning and Partnering with Decision Makers
+# Collaborative Planning and Partnering with Decision Makers

 >"The Index offers a tool to engage stakeholders and decision-makers in difficult but necessary discussions, while also helping agencies fulfill their mandates" (Halpern *et al.* 2014)

 For your assessment, appropriate conditions and resources will include scientific capacity, government actions (policies, barriers to action, regulatory frameworks and transparency), and civil engagement, all of which create an environment conducive to effectively conducting the assessment.

-Although the Index assessments can be produced without the input of non-scientific groups (policy, civil society, etc.), *multi-stakeholder collaborative planning and decision-making are more likely to yield integrated management efforts* focusing on coordinating multi-sector activities, assessing cumulative impacts and trade-offs, and maximizing sustainable productivity.
+Although the Index assessments can be produced without the input of non-scientific groups (policy, civil society, etc.), **multi-stakeholder collaborative planning and decision-making are more likely to yield integrated management efforts** focusing on coordinating multi-sector activities, assessing cumulative impacts and trade-offs, and maximizing sustainable productivity.
 Therefore, the steps we present here propose establishing a strong multi-disciplinary management and leadership framework, and focus on developing a strong strategic plan that can guide the entire process.

 Achieving healthy oceans (i.e., reaching the targets established) will require using information produced from the assessment to adopt management actions and enact policies that gradually improve ocean conditions across multiple ocean goals.

 Successful assessments require leadership to help set targets and get buy-ins from various interested parties.
 The assessment should be an element of a larger strategy to improve ocean health and in no case should it be the sole strategy for improving ocean health.

-### Who Should Be Involved?
+## Who Should Be Involved?

+Stakeholder participation may vary greatly depending on the purpose of the assessment and the unique characteristics of the regions chosen for the study.
+Prior initiatives demonstrate that enduring success is more likely when stakeholders and communities are actively involved throughout the planning process.

 The assessment process will require a dedicated and interested group of individuals to lead the initiative.
 This core team, tasked with detailing the process, may include managers, government officials, community members, nongovernmental representatives, and others.

-Stakeholder participation may vary greatly depending on the purpose of the assessment and the unique characteristics of the regions chosen for the study.
-Prior initiatives demonstrate that enduring success is more likely when stakeholders and communities are actively involved throughout the planning process.

 The process of implementing the tool will require scientists and leaders to make politically sensitive decisions across multiple social, political and economic dimensions.
 We recommend creating a Working Group of individuals who are able to commit important time to the processes, and have the authority necessary to represent their organizations.
 A Technical Working Group can support the calculation of the goal scores and establish a scientific nature to ensure validity.